Nashua Airport: History

-The airport dates back to 1934, when the city of Nashua bought a small existing airport, which lacked a hangar and had a grass runway.
-Over the next several years Nashua, with federal help, paved the 2000 ft runway and put up some buildings.
-According to the history in the airport web site, the hangar was constructed from bricks reused from a Nashua factory that burned in 1930 in what was known here as the Crown Hill Fire.
+The airport dates back to 1934, when the city of Nashua bought a small existing airport that lacked a hangar and had a grass runway.
+Over the next several years Nashua, with federal aid, paved the 2000 ft runway and constructed buildings.
+The hangar was constructed from bricks reused from a Nashua factory that burned in 1930 during the Crown Hill Fire.

-In 1943 it was named Boire Field, after Ensign Paul Boire, who was Nashua's first casualty in World War II.
+In 1943, the airport was named Boire Field after Ensign Paul Boire, Nashua's first casualty in World War II.

 The Nashua Airport Authority was established to oversee the airport in 1961.
-The New England Aeronautical Institute was founded here in 1965.
-The NEAI's Daniel Webster Junior College division was founded in 1967.
-The two schools merged in 1978 to form the Daniel Webster College (DWC).
-Nashua Airport would become one of the busiest airports in New England in terms of take-offs and landings due to its use by DWC for flight training (the flight training program would eventually be shuttered in 2010).
+The New England Aeronautical Institute was founded at the airport in 1965.
+The institute's Daniel Webster Junior College division was founded in 1967.
+In 1978, the schools merged to form the Daniel Webster College (DWC).
+Nashua Airport became one of the busiest airports in New England in terms of take-offs and landings due to its use by DWC for flight training, though the program was ended in 2010.

 The airport's control tower was built in 1972.
 The airport was one of the first to operate with a non-federal control tower in the early 1990s.
-This type of air traffic service, called a "contract tower", is common today.
+Contract towers such as the one at Boire Field are common today.

 In 2012, runway 14-32 was moved 300 ft to the northeast and extended by 500 ft, to 6000 ft to accommodate larger corporate jets.
 The runway officially opened on August 31, 2012.
 The original runway was removed.
 Many taxiways to the new runway were rebuilt during the construction.

 In 2016, Southern New Hampshire University (SNHU) agreed to absorb the DWC's faculty and academic programs after its parent company ITT Tech declared bankruptcy.
-SNHU placed the winning bid for DWC's flight center, tower building, and hangar, and is exploring the viability of reviving DWC's former flight training program.
+SNHU placed the winning bid for DWC's flight center, tower building, and hangar, and the university is exploring the viability of reviving DWC's former flight training program.

 Facilities and aircraft

 Boire Field covers an area of 400 acre at an elevation of 200 ft above mean sea level.
 It has one runway designated 14/32 with an asphalt surface measuring 6000 by 100 ft.

-For the 12-month period ending December 31, 2011, the airport had 65,965 aircraft operations, an average of 180 per day: 99.7% general aviation, 0.3% air taxi, and <0.1% military.
-At that time there were 294 aircraft based at this airport: 81% single-engine, 9% multi-engine, 6% jet, 3% helicopter, and 1% glider.
+For the 12-month period ending October 1, 2022, the airport had 58,726 aircraft operations, an average of 161 per day: 100% general aviation, <1% air taxi, and <1% military.
+At that time there were 228 aircraft based at this airport: 184 single-engine, 24 multi-engine, 11 jet, and 9 helicopter.

 There is space for 441 aircraft located on the field.
 Air Traffic Control is at the airport from 7 a.m. until 9 p.m.
 It has no scheduled commercial service.